tettehnarh/azubi_cloud_project_2/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-There are many great README templates available on GitHub; We will use this to document everything that we did in this project
+There are many great README templates available on GitHub; We will use this to document everything that we did in this project. some other resources are: [joshseven](https://github.com/joshseven/Cloud-portfolio),

 What to note down:
 * Did you work with anyone, note that
-* What was the problem you were trying to tackle
-* how did you go about finding your solution
+* What was the problem you were trying to tackle & how did you go about finding your solution
 * any challenges you faced and how did you solve them

 ### Collaborations